 To provide an irresistible offering to journalists, I also teamed up with a whole host of activity providers to offer free entry to some of Cornwall’s most popular attractions.

-More than 230 pieces of press coverage reaching 15 million people since the beginning of 2014.
-National coverage includes the Daily Mail, Daily Mirror and the Sun, plus extensive regional coverage following press trips with the Press Association and individual journalists.
+More than 230 pieces of press coverage reaching 15 million people.
+National coverage in the Daily Mail, Daily Mirror and the Sun, plus extensive regional coverage following press trips with the Press Association and individual journalists.

-Our extensive blogger programme has also led to widespread coverage with influential parenting bloggers who have helped spread the word using #CornwallAdventure on Twitter and through video reviews.
+An extensive blogger programme led to widespread coverage with influential parenting bloggers who have helped spread the word using #CornwallAdventure on Twitter and through video reviews.

 …find out more about my video work here

 Trevella Park has been named one of the top three holiday parks in Cornwall by Cornwall Tourism, and one of the top 10 family holiday parks in the UK by Practical Caravan Magazine.

 Press coverage helped drive traffic to the Trevella Park website and gave it a boost in search engine listings, with the result that direct traffic grew by 12% and organic search traffic increased by 37%.